Leadership & Staff

 Jeanne’s public service efforts extend into the community as well.
 Her philanthropic activities have included serving as a board member of the Vermont Community Foundation and the Combined Federal Campaign of the National Capital Area.
 She currently sits on the board of Economic Opportunity Studies, Inc.

 Mia Sussman is the Senior Manager of Pro Bono at Equal Justice Works.
-Mia joined Equal Justice Works in March 2011.
-She previously worked as a litigation associate in the Washington, D.C. office of Latham & Watkins LLP from 2007-2011, where her practice focused on antitrust litigation and she helped manage the firm's pro bono program assisting Holocaust survivors in applying for reparations from Germany.
+She joined Equal Justice Works in March 2011.
+She previously worked as a litigation associate in the Washington, D.C. office of Latham & Watkins LLP from 2007-2011, where her practice focused on antitrust litigation.
+She also helped manage the firm's pro bono program, assisting Holocaust survivors in applying for reparations from Germany.
 Mia's previous public interest experience includes serving as Program Assistant at the International Senior Lawyers Project and as a summer intern at the Human Rights Law Network in Delhi, India.
-She received her B.A., summa cum laude, from Tufts University and earned her J.D., cum laude, from the University of Michigan Law School, where she served as an articles editor for the Michigan Journal of International Law.
+She received her B.A. summa cum laude from Tufts University and earned her J.D. cum laude from the University of Michigan Law School, where she served as an articles editor for the Michigan Journal of International Law.
 Mia serves on the Washington Lawyers' Committee of the United States Holocaust Memorial Museum and on the Anti-Defamation League's Young Professionals Division Board.
-She also volunteers with the DC Bar Pro Bono Program’s Small Business Legal Clinics.
+She also volunteers with the D.C.
+Bar Pro Bono Program’s Small Business Legal Clinics.

 TAI MEREY ALEX

 Taí Merey Alex is a Program Manager in the Federal Programs and Strategic Initiatives Unit.
-Prior to joining Equal Justice Works, she was the Project Manager of the Harlem Justice Corps at the Center for Court Innovation, an intensive service-learning and career development program for young adults with recent criminal justice involvement, centered on reducing recidivism and strengthening communities.
+Prior to joining Equal Justice Works, she was the Project Manager of the Harlem Justice Corps at the Center for Court Innovation, an intensive service-learning and career development program for young adults with recent criminal justice involvement that centers on reducing recidivism and strengthening communities.
 Taí’s commitment to social justice began as an AmeriCorps member in East Harlem, where she assisted children with learning disabilities and facilitated an after-school program in the community.
-She has focused her career on the advancement of housing rights, economic empowerment and racial equality through a variety of initiatives and programs.
-She graduated magna cum laude from Pace University with a B.A. in English and holds a J.D. from CUNY School of Law, with a concentration on civil rights.
+She has focused her career on the advancement of housing rights, economic empowerment, and racial equality through a variety of initiatives and programs.
+She graduated magna cum laude from Pace University with a B.A. in English, and holds a J.D. from CUNY School of Law, with a concentration on civil rights.
 Taí grew up in Puerto Rico and Vermont.

 Anna Cupito is a Program Coordinator in the Federal Programs and Strategic Initiative department at Equal Justice Works, where she is responsible for supporting the AmeriCorps Fellows and AmeriCorps JD members and the host sites they work with.
 She previously served as an AmeriCorps member with Arlington Works!, where she taught English as a Second Language and led parent engagement classes for Spanish-speaking parents in Arlington, VA.
 A native of the Greater Cincinnati area, she graduated from American University with a B.A. in International Studies.